IsmaPeiro/EscapeRoom/README.md

 ESCAPE ROOM MANAGER

-With this application we aim to facilitate the managment of a virtual Escape Room
+With this application we aim to facilitate the managment of Escape Room
     with persistence management in MySQL.

 It includes the functionalities: